 The Pandemic is an ongoing situation.
-At this time the Housing Development Fund cannot predict (a) the duration or extent of the Pandemic or any other outbreak emergency; (b) the duration or expansion of any foreclosure or eviction moratorium affecting the Housing Development Fund's ability to foreclose and collect on delinquent mortgage loans; (c) the number of Program Loans that will be in forbearance or default as a result of the Pandemic and subsequent federal, state, and local responses thereto; (d) whether and to what extent the Pandemic or other outbreak or emergency may disrupt the local or global economy, real estate markets, manufacturing or supply chains, or whether any such disruption may adversely impact the Housing Development Fund or its operations; (e) whether or to what extent the Housing Development Fund or other government agencies may provide additional deferrals, forbearances, adjustments, or other changes to payments on mortgage loans; or (f) the effect of the Pandemic on the State budget, or whether any such effect may adversely impact the Housing Development Fund or its operations.
+The Housing Development Fund cannot predict (a) the duration or extent of the Pandemic or any other outbreak or emergency; (b) the duration or expansion of any foreclosure or eviction moratorium affecting the Housing Development Fund's ability to foreclose and collect on delinquent mortgage loans; (c) the number of Program Loans that will be in forbearance or default as a result of the Pandemic and subsequent federal, state, and local responses thereto; (d) whether and to what extent the Pandemic or other outbreak or emergency may disrupt the local or global economy, real estate markets, manufacturing or supply chains, or whether any such disruption may adversely impact the Housing Development Fund or its operations; (e) whether or to what extent the Housing Development Fund or other government agencies may provide additional deferrals, forbearances, adjustments, or other changes to payments on mortgage loans; or (f) the effect of the Pandemic on the State budget, or whether any such effect may adversely impact the Housing Development Fund or its operations.
+The Pandemic and resulting business and market disruptions may have an adverse impact on the operations of the Housing Development Fund, its financial condition or its contractual obligations to an extent that may be material.